basmango/basmango/README.md

 As a hardcore generalist, I bring a diverse range of skills to the table.
 I thrive on exploring and mastering different domains, and I'm always eager to take on new challenges.
 My expertise in robotics, backend engineering, front-end frameworks, and developer operations make me well-suited for projects that require a multidisciplinary approach.
 I'm also well-versed in functional programming, control systems, and IoT, making me a valuable asset for cutting-edge technology initiatives.
 Join Me in Creating Cool Stuff! 🚀

-If you're looking for a passionate software engineer who is not afraid to push the boundaries of what's possible, then look no further!
-I'm excited about the opportunity to contribute my skills and expertise to startups, companies, and projects that align with my interests.
-Let's collaborate and create something awesome together!
 <!---
 basmango/basmango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.